0921-janice/0921-janice/README.md

-# Janice Kennedy | Computer Science Student @ Texas Tech 🤖 | Aspiring Data Scientist
+# Janice Kennedy | Computer Science Student @ Texas Tech University | Aspiring Data Scientist

 Aspiring Data Scientist with a passion for **AI, data science and Machine Learning**.
 I enjoy building innovative projects that make a real-world impact.
 I'm also passionate about **community building** and currently serve as **Vice President of ACM** at Texas Tech. 🚀